 References

 1 Janssen Research & Development, LLC.
 A multi-arm phase 1b study of teclistamab with other anticancer therapies in participants with multiple myeloma.
 In: ClinicalTrials.gov [Internet].
 Bethesda (MD): National Library of Medicine (US).
-2000- [cited 2024 June 20].
-Available from: https://clinicaltrials.gov/ct2/show/NCT04722146.
-NLM Identifier NCT04722146.
+2000- [cited 2025 March 21].
+Available from: https://clinicaltrials.gov/ct2/show/NCT04722146 NLM Identifier NCT04722146.

 2 Tan C, Searle E, Anguille S, et al. Teclistamab in combination with lenalidomide in patients with triple-class exposed multiple myeloma from the phase 1b multicohort MajesTEC-2 study.
-Poster presented at: European Hematology Association (EHA) 2023 Hybrid Congress; June 8-11, 2023; Frankfurt, Germany.
+Poster presented at: The European Hematology Association (EHA) 2023 Hybrid Congress; June 8-11, 2023; Frankfurt, Germany.